 I was about to run through the arena's doors when a large man stopped me from entering.
 He peered down at me, obviously confused as to why I was there.
 "Are you sure you know where you're going?"
 I tried to shove past him, but he stopped me with a raise of his giant hand.
 "I asked you a question, lady."

-Through a crack in the door, I could hear people hollaring and cheering.
+Through a crack in the door, I could hear people hollering and cheering.
 I could hear grunting and fists hitting chests and heads.
 "Is there a man named Sherlock Holmes fighting?"
 My toes lifted me from to floor in order to try and get a better view of things.
-It wasn't worth it; the guard's body was much too large.
-"I'm not a coward, I want to see the fight."
+It wasn't worth it, as the guard's body was much too large.
+"I'm not a coward.
+I want to see the fight."

 "Well, alright."
 His voice was bitter.
 "Excuse me for trying to help a young lady out."

 In angst, I brushed past him, mumbling a curse beneath my breath.
-Right when I entered the room a wave of heat and stench flooded over me.
-Luckily, I blended in with the scenery in my drab colored dress.
-Men and woman alike surrounded me like sardines, raising fists and cheering for the fighters in the center.
+When I entered the room a wave of heat and stench flooded over me.
+Luckily, I blended in with the scenery in my drab coloured dress.
+Men and woman alike surrounded me like sardines, raising fists and cheering for the fighters in the centre.
 As I squirmed and pushed my way through, I finally made it towards the front.

 Before I could even tell what was happening, a large body was flung at the edge where I was standing.
 I yelped in surprise, taking a step backwards as the man slumped to the dirt.
 The puncher was of course none other than Holmes.
 His eyes met mine for a moment before snapping away.
 He didn't realize it was me until the second time he looked, and when he did it was obvious that he was puzzled by my presence.
 "Holmes!"
 I shouted as the man crawled up from the floor.
 It was too late.
 The man's huge fist had already flung itself at the side of Sherlock's head.
 I gasped loudly while everyone else cheered.
 They were obviously not rooting for my boss.

 My nails took the nerves I had as I bit away at them.
-My mother would always grumble at my bad habit, while my father would merely laugh, labeling them as quirks.
+My mother would always grumble at my bad habit, while my father would merely laugh, labelling them as quirks.
 "Come on!"
 I whispered beneath my breath.
-Of course I wanted him to win, but I wanted him to hurry up so I didn't have to watch all of this.
+Of course I wanted him to win, but I wanted him to hurry up so that I didn't have to watch.
 This was his version of fun?
 I didn't know much about fun, but I was certain this wasn't it.

 When I redirected my attention back to the fight, I noticed Holmes was pathetically slumped over in the opposite corner.
 My frown tightened.
 More than anything I wanted to crawl over the edge and carry him away, but the scene was not quite finished.
 The opponent was raising his fists high above his head as the audience around me drooled and fawned over the monster.
 What they didn't notice was that Holmes gathering himself, cracking his neck and rushing behind the man's back.

 Holmes extended his hand, and a hanky was quickly tossed to him.
-He whiped blood and sweat from his face and made his way towards the exit.
-I heard someone whisper, "That's what happened last time, but damn it, why didn't I put my money on it again?"
+He whipped blood and sweat from his face and made his way towards the exit.
+I heard someone whisper, "That's what happened last time, but damn it!
+Why didn't I put my money on him?"

 I saw him slurping booze from across the ring.
 He looked over at me with the bottle still pressed to his mouth.
-His body was covered in cuts, bruises and sweat- and for some strange reason, I felt motherly towards the situation.
+His body was covered in cuts, bruises and sweat.
+For some strange reason, I felt motherly towards the situation.
 I wanted to rush him to water and clean his handsome face as best as I possibly could.
 I wanted to take care of him.

 A shudder shot down my spine.
 That was too wife-like.
 I wasn't going to fall for him that badly.